 To compute $\delta([\pi(x)])$, we first lift $\pi(x)$ to $G(U_{1})$; the natural element to pick here is $x \in G(U_{1})$.
 Then $\delta([\pi(x)])$ is exactly $[dx] \in H^{1}(\bar{F}/F, Z)$, which, by assumption, equals $[\phi(a)]$, which gives the desired commutativity, since the class $[\text{Res}[(x, \phi)](a)] = [\phi(a)]$ is exactly the element of $H^{2}(F, Z)$ obtained by following the square in the other direction, see the proof of Lemma \ref{translem}.

-The last thing to show is the surjectivity of $b$.
-If $G$ is abelian, this follows immediately from the surjectivity of $\alpha^{*}$, using the commutativity of the bottom right and middle squares and the four-lemma.
-We will address the non-abelian case in Proposition \ref{bigdiag2} (we will not investigate this construction for non-abelian $G$ until that section anyway, so there is no danger of circularity). \end{proof}
+The last thing to show is the surjectivity of $b$, which follows immediately from the surjectivity of $\xi^{*}$, using the commutativity of the bottom right and middle squares and the four-lemma.
+We will address the non-abelian case analogue of this result in Proposition \ref{bigdiag2}. \end{proof}